 A few current relationships: The Center for Emerging Visual Artists, Curtis Institute of Music, Drexel University - Westphal College of Media Arts & Design and Close School of Entrepreneurship, Empowered Programming, Knight Foundation, NextFab, and Wells Fargo.

 The University of the Arts

 Who we are

-The Center was formed to keep art where it belongs — central to society and an economy that requires ideas and imagination.
-Guided by the belief that entrepreneurship is both a form of business innovation and a form of public and social action, the programs are shaped to provide artists, performers, and media makers the tools they need to control their economic lives.
+The Center was formed to keep art where it belongs, central to society and an economy that requires ideas and imagination, and is guided by the belief that entrepreneurship is both a form of business innovation and a form of public and social action.

-C. Todd Hestand is the manager of the Center's Incubators where he facilitates the development of the Incubator programs and supports the work of its grantees.
+C. Todd Hestand is the manager of the Center's Incubator Programs where he facilitates their development and supports the work of its grantees.
 He also serves as administrative coordinator for the Center’s Open Office Hours program and its workshop and lecture series.
-He is the founder of the creative tech business Side Arts.
-He has been an executive management consultant working with Fortune 1000 clients and a senior project director at a major market research organization.
-Schedule an appointment at ohours.org/cthestand.
+He is the founder of Side Arts, and has been an executive management consultant working with Fortune 1000 clients and a senior project director at a major market research organization.
+Contact Mr. Hestand at email@example.com.